vmarinhodev/pp/content/projects/image-gallery/index.md

       - Radix
   ProjectBodyConclusion:
     primary:
       title: Reflect
-      subtitle: Image Gallery and Editor
+      subtitle: Conclusion
       content:  |
-        - Expertise in React and TypeScript for building scalable, maintainable applications.
-        - Practical experience with Supabase for user management and storage.
-        - Proficiency in responsive design principles for an optimal user experience.
-        - Knowledge of PostgreSQL for efficient database management.
-        - Understanding of WebSockets for implementing real-time updates.
-        - Mastery of Tailwind CSS for rapid styling and layout management.
-        - Familiarity with modern development tools, including Webpack, ESLint, and Zod.
-        - Experience with handling errors and warnings using Sonner.
+        The Image Gallery and Editor exemplifies expertise in full-stack development, blending cutting-edge technologies to create a scalable and user-friendly application.
+It highlights proficiency in tools like React, TypeScript, Zod, and Supabase, alongside an understanding of responsive design principles and real-time interactions.
+By incorporating CI/CD workflows with GitHub and Vercel, the project ensures efficient development and deployment cycles.
+This application demonstrates a strong command of modern web development practices, delivering a robust platform for image management with precision and reliability.
       image: 'image_gallery_mbp_ii.png'
 ---